-If you feel that you've no time or interest in fulfilling the request, a straightforward "no" is the best answer you can give.
+If you've got no time or interest in fulfilling the request, a straightforward no is the best answer you can give.
 There's no room for false hope and you can rest assured that you're still on track with your schedule and goals.

-You can tweak any of these four scripts to best convey your decision and the reasons behind it.
+You can tweak any of these 4 scripts to best convey your decision and the reasons behind it.

-The four scripts are useful when turning down a request as it is presented to you.
-But what if you've agreed to commit, but need to cancel at the last minute?
+The scripts above are useful when turning down a request as it's presented to you.
+But what if you've agreed to commit and need to cancel at the last minute?

-Nobody wants to go back on his or her word, but you may feel that you need to step back and make room for opportunities that best align with what you want to do or achieve.
+Nobody wants to go back on his or her word, but you may need to step back and make room for opportunities that best align with what you want to do or achieve.

 While it isn't going to be easy, you need to be honest both with yourself and with the person you've agreed to work with.
 Step up and be transparent about your inability to finish the job or commit to the engagement.

-To help you out, here is a short and simple step-by-step guide you can tweak to best communicate how you need to cancel your agreement in a polite and professional manner.
+To help you out, here's a short and simple step-by-step guide you can tweak to best communicate how you need to cancel your agreement in a polite and professional manner.

-- Acknowledge that you've agreed to commit to the request. ("I know that I've offered to take on this project two months ago...")
+- Acknowledge that you've agreed to commit to the request. ("I know that I offered to take on this project 2 months ago . . .")

-- Offer a solution or alternative. ("I don't want to leave you hanging, so I've a few people I can recommend who have the skills to handle your project.
-I can also...")
+- Offer a solution or alternative. ("I don't want to leave you hanging, so I can recommend a few people who have the skills to handle your project.
+I can also . . .")

 - Be open to questions, concerns, and positive or negative feedback. ("If you have questions or concerns, I'm free and willing to listen.")